Choosing the Right for Your

 • Perform regular water changes to dilute toxins and maintain optimal water quality.

-• Provide proper nutrition with a balanced fish diet, including high-quality commercial fish food.
+• Provide proper nutrition with a balanced fish diet, including high-quality fish food.

 • Learn about common diseases and symptoms to identify and treat health issues promptly.